Rossmaxx/sketchtocode/README.md

 # SketchToCode - An image to HTML generator

+**SketchToCode** is a python based tool that takes a rough, hand-drawn wireframe image and generates a semantic HTML prototype using Gemini + a custom layout engine.

+How it works:
+image → image_to_json.py → raw_wireframe.json
+      → json_hierarchy.py → hierarchy_wireframe.json
+      → code_generation_gemini.py → index.html

-NOTE: This is a work in progress module, so I've hardcoded many paths and functionality.
+NOTE: This is work in progress, so I've hardcoded many paths and functionality.

 ## Quick start
 To run SketchToCode, you need to have python 3.8+ installed, and ensure you have added python to PATH